medikoo/xlint-sublime/README.md

 ### Installation

 In your console go to Packages folder of Sublime Text:
-* Linux: _~/.config/sublime-text-2/Packages_
+* Linux: `~/.config/sublime-text-2/Packages`
-* Mac: _~/Library/Application Support/Sublime Text 2/Packages_
+* Mac: `~/Library/Application Support/Sublime Text 2/Packages`
-* Windows: _%APPDATA%/Sublime Text 2/Packages_ or if it's not there, then try _%APPDATA%/Roaming/Sublime Text 2/Packages_
+* Windows: `%APPDATA%/Sublime Text 2/Packages` or if it doesn't exists try `%APPDATA%/Roaming/Sublime Text 2/Packages`

 Clone this project into _XLint_ folder